FlatsWire/api-v1.0/README.md

 Required parameters:
 * start_date, The start date of your period to check, in YYYY-mm-dd format (i.e. 2014-08-01)
-* end_date, The end date of you period to check, in YYYY-mm-dd format (i.e. 2014-08-01)
+* end_date, The end date of you period to check, in YYYY-mm-dd format (i.e. 2014-08-01) Optional parameter:
+* net, A boolean which indicate to the method if it must return net prices or prices with your margin.
+By default the method returns net prices.

 The method returns the price in cents in the apartment currency and the availability.
 The availability field is a boolean where true means the apartment is available for booking between your dates, false means is not available.